-As the largest center for the diagnosis and treatment of asthma in Western North Carolina and Southwestern Virginia, allowing us to have more options and resources for diagnosis and treatment.
+As the largest asthma treatment and diagnosis center in Western North Carolina and Southwestern Virginia, allowing us to have more options and resources for diagnosis and asthma treatment.

-Wake Forest Baptist is one of eight centers in the country, and the only one in the South, that is part of the Asthma Clinical Research Network (ACRN), which evaluates new treatments for asthma.
+Wake Forest Baptist is one of eight centers in the country, and the only one in the South, that is part of the Asthma Clinical Research Network (ACRN), which evaluates new asthma treatments.

 We have the ability to perform methacholine and exercise challenges on site, as well as Spirometry.
 When scheduled ahead of time CT scans and X-rays can also be performed on site.